Cvaniak/Consistent/README.md

 ## Newest update

+Some research on most popular option to show the diff.
+So it terns out that it is mostly `Longest Common Subsequence` (LCS).
+With that knowledge I want to test algorithms that will allow me to identify the same nodes between code versions.

+## 22.03.2024

 Learning more about how to diff two `AST`s.
 I want solution that will allow me to support users that forget or intentionally did not load the comments to the code.
 In this situation I need to take last commits and parse thru all commits to current one tracking the position of nodes.